Eco-Compute/eco-compute.io/content/english/grants.md

 - Facilitating a diverse and global gathering, prioritizing those who can bring unique perspectives to EcoCompute , particularly speakers and tutorial presenters.
 - Enhancing diversity at the conference.
 Our grants target members of under-represented or marginalized groups in the tech community, acknowledging the extra barriers they might face in attending.
 - Assessing the potential impact of the grant on both the recipient and their broader community.
 This includes factors like local community involvement, the social impact of the applicant's work, and their access to other conferences.
-- Prioritizing individuals from various under-represented or marginalized groups, including but not limited to:
-  - Gender minorities, such as women, trans, agender, and non-binary individuals.
-  - People of color.
-  - Sexual minorities, including asexual individuals.
-  - Those with disabilities, both visible and invisible.
-  - Neurodivergent individuals.
-  - People with chronic illnesses or diseases.
-  - Religious and ethnic minorities.
-  - Age minorities (under ~21, over ~60).
-  - Individuals experiencing poverty.
-  - Homeless and food-insecure people.
-  - Caregivers.
-  - Individuals dealing with trauma or substance abuse recovery.

-The application deadline is March 25th 2024, 23:59 UTC.
+The application deadline is October 1st 2025, 23:59 UTC.
 We aim to notify applicants shortly after the application period ends.
 Please note, to be considered for a grant, applications must be submitted by the deadline.
 Speakers are automatically entitled to a ticket.

 ## Encouragement to Apply